Myrtle Beach Chiropractor : Dr. Timothy O’Neill

 How I Chose to be a Chiropractor

 I started college as an electrical engineering major.
 By my sophomore year, pretty much every class I was taking involved high level calculus.
 I was struggling a bit, and worse, I wasn’t enjoying it at all.
 When I came home for Thanksgiving break, I knew something had to change, but didn’t know what I wanted to do.
 My younger brother told me that my chiropractor had a just done a career day presentation at our high school.
 Suddenly the thought of being in the health care field was very appealing.
 I loved my high school anatomy class, I thought the way the human body worked and its incredible complexity was fascinating.

 I called Dr. Gribbon, my chiropractor to ask him some questions.
 I was shocked that he actually came over to my house that night, and talked to me and my parents!
 An hour later when he left, I still didn’t understand a lot of what he was talking about, but I was hooked!
 His enthusiasm for chiropractic was contagious, and I was excited!

 On my return to school just a few days later, I sought out my faculty adviser and changed my major to biology, jumping right into some upper level courses in anatomy and physiology.
-I had to get special permission from my adviser, who hadn’t been impressed with my grades in my engineering courses.
-Well, I did great.
-I was on a mission, and loved what I was learning about.
-The rest as they say is history.
+I had to get special permission from my adviser, who hadn’t been impressed with the way my grades had been sliding in my engineering courses.
+Well, I did great!
+I was on a mission, and I loved what I was learning about.
+The rest, as they say, is history.

 My Chiropractic Education